nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

       to serve as sanctioned C2M2 reference sets (e.g. OBI vs. BAO); criteria:_
       	* _how comprehensive is a CV's coverage of the relevant ontological space?_
       	* _how responsive are the CV owners to change requests?_
-      * _detailed ETL usage guide: should we pre-select sub-vocabularies of sanctioned CVs to distribute to ETL generators, updating these blessed subsets on an ongoing basis (as new term requirements arrive from client metadata sources as they try to model their respective datasets)?_
+      * _detailed ETL-construction usage plan: should we pre-select sub-vocabularies of sanctioned CVs to distribute to ETL generators, updating these CFDE-blessed CV subsets on an ongoing basis (as new term requirements roll in from client metadata sources (DCCs) as they try to model their respective datasets)?_

 #### Level 1 metadata submission examples: Data Package JSON Schema and example TSVs